raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

 --- task ---

 Read the two sets of teacher slides from [Session 1](https://docs.google.com/presentation/d/144Uc-9llYy4LVkKkD0AYTn5ZLM_vWLcPhGiIbuctNXs){:target="_blank"} and [Session 5](https://docs.google.com/presentation/d/1aca6FNN8WHA136iyUT-TI8LxI0CkND28hiXcQH6na0U){:target="_blank"}.
-These slides give you a clear understanding of the idea development process during the introductory session and the subsequent idea development sessions, and include links to a number videos that are very informative.
+These slides give you a clear understanding of the idea development process during the introductory session and the subsequent idea development sessions, and include links to a number of videos that are very informative.

 --- /task ---